 A lazy portfolio — or when only a few funds are selected for long-term growth — have made my life richer and easier.
 Take a look inside my lazy portfolio, which contains a mix of 50% domestic funds and 50% international funds.
 My other insights include: forget timing the market and, while you’re at it, forget about bonds.

 Honestly, investing has never been scary for me.
 It’s very predictable over the long-term and it’s very easy to get started (I started at age 10).
-At first, I wasn’t good at it, but today I’m proficient at investing thanks to resources like bogleheads.org and their wiki.
+At first, I wasn’t good at it, but today I’m proficient at investing thanks to resources like bogleheads.org.

 I’m writing about my investment philosophy and, specifically, my investment accounts outside of my employer.
 My employer offers a Roth 401(k) and an Employee Stock Purchase Program.
 But not everyone has those and I want this to be more of a general chat about investing.